gianfcm/Go/README.md

 # Go
 Backend Go connection to Slack

-URL_SLACK = "YOUR API URL FOR SLACK"
+Change your URL_SLACK on main.go to URL_SLACK = "YOUR API URL FOR SLACK"